What are the pros and cons of water softeners? Why bother spending a fortune on a water softening system?

 Pros

-- Removes trouble-causing minerals.
+• Removes trouble-causing hardness minerals.

-- Increases the life of plumbing and water appliances.
+• Increases the life of plumbing and water appliances.

-- Healthy Hair and Skin
+• Healthy Hair and Skin

-- Improves cleaning efficiency of soaps and detergents
+• Improves cleaning efficiency of soaps and detergents

 Cons

-- Potential health risks due to high salt intake
+• Potential health risks due to high salt intake

-- High installation and maintenance costs
+• High installation and maintenance costs

 Advantages of Water Softeners

-✅Prevents Scaling Inside Pipes and Fixtures
+Prevents Scaling Inside Pipes and Fixtures

 Hard water contains minerals like magnesium, calcium, iron, and manganese.
-The precipitation and build-up of these minerals in the water pipelines and fixtures causes scaling, like an extra coating on the surface.
+The precipitation and build-up of these minerals in the water pipelines and fixtures cause scaling, like an extra coating on the surface.
 It may restrict the flow of water and blockage around fixtures.
 You may even notice leaks as some junctions build up in clogged areas.
 Water softeners solve this issue by preventing scaling in fixtures and pipes.

 Improves Lifespan Of Your Water Appliances